 Reading Your Results on iPhone

-Every time you take an ECG reading, the results are recorded in the Health app for iPhone.
+Every time you take an ECG reading, the Health App records the results on your iPhone.
 To review this data:

 - Tap the Health app on your iPhone.